Why The Online Startup Business Model Is Thriving

 Selling mattresses nationwide is a difficult logistical challenge.
 Shipping spring mattresses is very difficult because those mattresses are so big and heavy.
 However, the bed in a box concept really cuts out this difficulty and cost by making shipping so much easier.
 This concept has really allowed these companies to scale very quickly.
 Saatva is one company that does in-home delivery and set up.

-Check out the best online mattresses.
+Check out our picks for the best bed-in-a-box mattresses.

 Consumer-Friendly Terms